USS Bennington (CV-20): Okinawa campaign

+End of the war

 For the remainder of the war, she and the other fast carriers concentrated exclusively upon the Japanese home islands and surrounding waters.
 Her planes ranged the length of the island chain from Hokkaido in the north to Kyushu in the south, making frequent attacks on Honshu.
 Targets included industrial complexes, military and naval installations, and shipping.
 She was still conducting air strikes off Honshu on 15 August when news broke of the Japanese capitulation.

 After hostilities ended, Bennington continued operations in the Japanese home islands in support of occupation forces.
 Her aviators conducted routine patrols as well as searches for camps containing Allied prisoners of war.
 That duty lasted until 10 September at which time she entered Tokyo Bay.
 The aircraft carrier remained in the Far East until mid-October when she set course back to the United States.
 Along the way, she stopped at Saipan, where she disembarked her air group, and at Pearl Harbor before entering San Francisco Bay on 7 November.
 She remained there until the first week in January 1946 when she returned to sea, bound for Hawaii transporting a load of planes and a draft of men.
 After conducting some training operations in the Hawaiian Islands, the carrier headed back to San Francisco where she arrived on 30 March.
 Early in April, the warship set out on a voyage to the east coast with CVG-19 embarked.
 She transited the Panama Canal at mid-month and arrived at Norfolk Naval Base, Virginia, on 22 April.
 She remained there until 8 November at which time she was decommissioned and berthed with the Atlantic Reserve Fleet.